UnbloktTechnology/ComPilotSigGatingContracts/sig-gating-contracts/README.md

 `./contracts/signerManager/NexeraIDSignerManager.sol` is a smart contract that we use to manage the signer address used in our API.

 That way, if this address is compromised, we can change it without every customer having to call _setSigner.

+This smart contract will be deployed by us and will eventually be controlled by a Gnosis MultiSig.

 ### Sig Gating Tests